Agbedeyisegun/Ingryd_system_backup_Project/README.md

 # Bash script System Authomation Project

-This collection of Bash scripts is designed to automate various system-related tasks, including creating backups, generating system metrics reports, and backing up Oracle schemas.
-The project consists of three individual scripts, each serving a specific purpose.
+This to automate and performe various system-related tasks, This includes creating backups, generating system metrics reports, and backing up Oracle schemas.
+The project consists of three individual scripts, each serving different and specific purpose.

-**Author: Stanley Chinedu Ogada**
+**Written By Agbedeyi Segun Olatunde**

 ## Prerequisites

-Before running the scripts, ensure the following prerequisites are met:
+Ensure the following prerequisites are met:

-1. **File Permissions:**
+I.   **File Permissions:**
    - Give execute permissions to the main script.
      ```bash
-     chmod 700 main.sh
+     chmod 700 script.sh
      ```

-2. **Crontab Configuration:**
+II.  **Crontab -e Entry**
    - Edit the crontab document to schedule the script execution.
      ```bash
      crontab -e
      ```
    - Add the following line to run the script every Sunday at 2 PM.
      ```bash
-     0 14 * * 0 /path/to/main.sh
+     0 14 * * 0 /path/to/script.sh
      ```

-3. **Directory Setup:**
+     **Directory Setup:**
-   - Create a directory for your scripts and place the main script in it.
+III. - Create a directory for your scripts and place the main script in it.
      ```bash
      mkdir $HOME/week6_scripts
-     touch $HOME/week6_scripts/main.sh && chmod 777 $HOME/week6_scripts/main.sh
+     touch $HOME/week6_scripts/script.sh && chmod 777 $HOME/week6_scripts/script.sh
      ```

 IV.  **Update PATH:**
    - Add the script directory to the $PATH environment variable in your .bashrc file.
      ```bash
      echo "PATH=\$PATH:$HOME/week6_scripts" >> $HOME/.bashrc && PATH=\$PATH:$HOME/week6_scripts